-The handler script can return variables by echoing <VARIABLE-NAME>=<value> to stdout, like RAUC_SYSTEM_SERIAL or RAUC_SYSTEM_VARIANT.
+The handler script must return a system serial number by echoing RAUC_SYSTEM_SERIAL=<value> to standard out.

 3.7.3 Bundle-Based Customization: Hooks

 Unlike handlers, hooks are part of the update bundle and must be specified in the bundle's Manifest file and handled by a common executable.
 Hooks allow the author of a bundle to add or replace functionality for the installation of a specific bundle.
 This can be useful for performing additional migration steps, checking for specific previously installed bundle versions or for manually handling updates of images RAUC cannot handle natively.